Activities that Require Human Subjects Review

 - Data Collection Materials

-Please submit one hardcopy of your modification packet to the Office of Research and Sponsored Programs.
+Please submit one hardcopy of your modification packet to the Research and Sponsored Programs (RSP) office in UN 275.
 You may also submit your modification request via email to

 Protocol Renewal Process